xdividr/dreamcloud-docs/source/dreamobjects/gettingstarted/how-to-download-files-in-dreamobjects.rst

 =======================================
-How to download files into DreamObjects
+How to download files from DreamObjects
 =======================================

 There are a wide variety of ways to download files from DreamObjects,